-The Sustainability Science Days Conference 2021 will include two keynote sessions, with talks by invited international scholars and stakeholder representatives, along with panel discussions.
-The keynote sessions are organized on both days, May 18-19th, 2021.
+The Sustainability Science Days Conference 2021 will include two online keynote sessions, with talks by invited international scholars and stakeholder representatives, along with panel discussions.
+The online keynote sessions are organized on both conference days, Tuesday 18th and Wednesday 19th May 2021.

-Luis M. Bettencourt is presenting on Tuesday 18th May.
-See program for details.
+Professor Luis M. Bettencourt is presenting on Tuesday 18th May.
+See programme for details.

 In his own group, Bettencourt conducts interdisciplinary research on complex adaptive systems and leads several research efforts in the areas of the science of cities.
 These areas deal with the identification of cities’ systemic processes and properties as well as their local histories and contexts in identifying paths for a better quality of life for all, economic growth, and sustainable development.
 Towards this end, he works with international networks of researchers, local governments and NGOs in developed and developing cities to empirically understand and systematize urban knowledge and to create scientifically based solutions to many urban issues.

 Bettencourt has published over 100 research papers in the urban sciences, epidemiology, computational neuroscience, information theory, theoretical and statistical physics and science of science and technology.
 His work is well known academically in the area of complex systems, especially of urbanism and innovation.
 It has been influential in developing new theory and new empirical perspectives on cities and urbanization worldwide and throughout history.
 His research is extensively covered in the media, including pieces in the New York Times, Boston Globe, Scientific American, Smithsonian, the New Scientist, Wired, Fortune and other leading publications in over a dozen countries.

 Professor Nancy Bocken is presenting on Wednesday 19th May.
 See programme for details.